walter-a-jablonowski/simple-nutrition-counter/README.md

 x = can be counted with this app (manually impossible, far too much substances)
 ```

 There are many vitamins, minerals, fatty acids, amino acids...
-It is likely that one is deficient in more than one substance, just because there are so many substances.
+It is likely that one is deficient in more than one substance, just because there are so many.
+Well known samples of deficiencies: Magnesium, zinc, vitamin D, omega 3, but the list is much longer ...

 All of these substances are needed for something.
 Being able to have perfect supply on a daily basis may make a big difference for general health and brain function.